Powerlearnproject/se-day1-assignment-Gratitude311/README.md

 Verify that the final product meets business and user requirements

+# Project Manager
-**Project Manager** - Overseas the software development process to ensure timely and successful project completion
+Overseas the software development process to ensure timely and successful project completion

 Defines project scope, goals, and deliverables